The video below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 Do not stuff your page with too many repetitions of keywords.
 Good content is nuanced and has a natural balance of keyword use.

-Give Your Page a Document Outline
+Give Your Page A Correct Document Outline

 Then structure your page with the correct headers.
 Also, ensuring that paragraphs are not too long, and lists are used where possible to bullet point data.
 Tables are not often used these days, but they can be ideal for Google to use in Rich Results.

 Gain Trust and Authority